SWIFTSIM/SWIFT/README.md

     --limiter                         Run with time-step limiter.
     --sync                            Run with time-step synchronization
                                       of particles hit by feedback events.
+  Simulation meta-options:

+    --eagle                           Run with all the options needed for the EAGLE model.
+This is equivalent to --hydro --limiter --sync --self-gravity --stars
+                                      --star-formation --cooling --feedback
+                                      --black-holes --fof.

   Control options:

     -a, --pin                         Pin runners using processor affinity.